satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-process for reviewing scientific articles: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review;
-and (5) Reviews take a lot of time, and once submitted cannot evolve.
+process for reviewing scientific articles: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are neither identified nor acknowledged; (4) There is no measure of the quality of a review; and (5) Reviews take a lot of time, and once submitted cannot evolve.
 We argue that we could address all of these problems via an open post-publication review process that engages many reviewers, provides them with the data and software used in an article, and acknowledges and quantifies the quality of their contributions.
 We propose that an effective means for implementing such a process would be to enhance current code review systems for software development to support article review.

 The proposal to engage many reviewers and to make the post-publication review process center around rapid iterative feedback relates to “agile